 4. Southwestern Salad With Black Beans

-This Southwestern salad with black beans and corn won't leave you hungry an hour after lunch, that's for sure.
-"Many salads are nourishing, but too low in carbohydrates, leaving you feeling unsatisfied or hungry soon after — which can lead to constant grazing or overeating later," says Jones.
-Yet, the addition of corn as the whole grain in this salad gives you energy to power through the day, she says.
+"Many salads are nourishing but too low in carbohydrates, leaving you feeling unsatisfied or hungry soon after — which can lead to constant grazing or overeating later," says Jones.
+Yet, the addition of corn as the whole grain in this salad gives you energy to power through the day, she tells us.
 And the chicken and beans both have protein to fill you up.

 Get the Southwestern Salad With Black Beans recipe and nutrition info here.

-"This dish is an amazing alternative to traditional elote, or Mexican street corn, which is usually heavy in mayo, crema and cheese," says Michalczyk.
-And those ingredients could be major diet-busters and make you feel weighed down in the sun.
-"This lightened up version doesn't skimp on the flavor but features a number of veggies that really drive home the fiber and add antioxidants," she says.
-Plus, the rich avocado dressing lends the bowl the creamy texture you crave sans the saturated fat.
+"This dish is an amazing alternative to traditional elote, or Mexican street corn, which is usually heavy in mayo, crema and cheese," Maggie Michalczyk, RD says.
+"This lightened up version doesn't skimp on the flavor but features a number of veggies that really drive home the fiber and add antioxidants."

-Get the Mexican Street Corn With Avocado Dressing recipe and nutrition info here.
+Get the Mexican-Inspired Street Corn With Avocado Dressing recipe and nutrition info here.

-6. Colombian Sweet Corn Arepas With Strawberry Salsa
+6. Colombian-Inspired Sweet Corn Arepas With Strawberry Salsa

-Get the Colombian Sweet Corn Arepas With Strawberry Salsa recipe and nutrition info here.
+Get the Colombian-Inspired Sweet Corn Arepas With Strawberry Salsa recipe and nutrition info here.

-This baked entrée really maximizes the use of corn, as it calls for both corn tortillas and fresh corn.
-"The corn served two ways in this dish is an excellent way to sneak in additional fiber as well as the vitamins and minerals corn offers," says Michalczyk.
-Plus, the black beans serve as a great source of protein and fiber to hold you over until your next meal.
+"The corn served two ways in this dish (corn tortillas and fresh corn) is an excellent way to sneak in additional fiber as well as the vitamins and minerals corn offers," says Michalczyk.
+The black beans serve as a great source of protein and fiber to hold you over until your next meal.
 Garnish with cilantro, and add more salsa or spice if you want extra heat.
-The best part?
-It requires just five minutes to prep!

-Get the 5-Minute Spicy Vegetarian Mexican Bake recipe and nutrition info here.
+Get the 5-Minute Spicy Vegetarian Mexican-Inspired Bake recipe and nutrition info here.

-Ditch your bakery cornbread for this high-protein version you can whip up easily at home.
-"This gluten-free cornbread recipe is great for anyone with gluten sensitivity and is packed with all of the benefits that come from corn in addition to a healthy dose of protein and healthy fats," says Michalczyk.
+"This gluten-free cornbread recipe is great for anyone with gluten sensitivity and is packed with all of the benefits that come from corn in addition to a healthy dose of protein and healthy fats," Michalczyk says.
 "The added broccoli is also a source of vitamin C, potassium and folate."
-And it boasts under 160 calories per slice!
+And it boasts under 150 calories per slice!

 Get the High-Protein Gluten-Free Cornbread recipe and nutrition info here.